anisa6121/quizapp/README.md

-- Readme file
-Description
+- Description
-1. First i create component in my Project
+1. First i create some component in my Project.
+2.Then add Navbar.
+And complete it.
+3. Project Title and favicon add.
+Data Load and display in ui.
+4.And then i do the work of other routes complete.